 Evaluation Focal Point at ESCAP

-The Programme Planning and Partnerships Division (PPD) at ESCAP is responsible for coordinating the M&E function at ESCAP.
-Within PPD, the Evaluation Unit provides quality support to evaluations, coordinates the formulation of a management response and disseminates evaluation findings and recommendations.
+The Strategy and Programme Management Division (SPMD) at ESCAP is responsible for coordinating the M&E function at ESCAP.
+Within SPMD, the Evaluation Unit provides quality support to evaluations, coordinates the formulation of a management response and disseminates evaluation findings and recommendations.